Six-dimensional time-space crystalline structures

 {\it 2D time-space crystals.}---Let us start with a particle in a 1D spatially periodic potential which is periodically shaken in time.
 For ultracold atoms, such a potential can be realized by modulating two counter-propagating laser beams \cite{Eckardt16review}.
 Switching to the frame moving with the lattice the scaled Hamiltonian (in the recoil units \cite{sup1}) reads \be H(x,p_x,t) = p_x^2 + V_0\sin^2x + p_x\lambda\omega\sin\omega t. \ee Here $V_0$ is the depth of the optical lattice, and the last term in (\ref{H_basic}) results from the transition to the moving frame, see \cite{sup1}.
 The position of the optical lattice is harmonically modulated with a small amplitude $\lambda$ and frequency $\omega$ which is chosen resonant with the motion of a particle.
 Classically, this means that the particle of energy $E < V_0$ is moving periodically in a single lattice site with the frequency $\Omega(E) = \omega / s$, with an integer $s$.
 In order to understand how time crystalline structure is created let us apply the classical secular approximation.
-First, we introduce the canonical variables where the position of the particle on a resonant orbit is described by the angle $\theta \in [-\pi,\pi)$.
+First, we introduce the canonical variables where the position of the particle on a resonant orbit is described by the angle $\theta \in [-\pi,\pi)$, and the corresponding conjugate momentum is the action $I$.
 Then, we switch to the frame moving along the orbit, $\Theta = \theta - \omega t/s$, and finally average the resulting Hamiltonian over time.
-This yields the time-independent effective Hamiltonian, $H_{i} = P^2/2m_{\rm eff} - V_{\rm eff} \cos (s\Theta)$ that describes the motion of a particle in the $i$-th lattice site in the vicinity of the resonant orbit --- $m_{\rm eff}$ and $V_{\rm eff}$ are constant effective parameters \cite{sup1}.
+This yields the time-independent effective Hamiltonian, $H_{i} = P^2/2m_{\rm eff} - V_{\rm eff} \cos (s\Theta)$ that describes the motion of a particle in the $i$-th lattice site in the vicinity of the resonant orbit characterized by the resonant value of the action $I_s$.
+Here, $m_{\rm eff}$ and $V_{\rm eff}$ are constant effective parameters, and the new conjugate pair of coordinates are $\Theta \in [-\pi, \pi)$ and $P = I-I_s$ \cite{sup1}.
 Thus, in the frame moving along the resonant orbit, a particle behaves like an electron in a spatially periodic potential with $s$ sites.
 Quantizing the Hamiltonian $H_i$, we obtain its eigenstates in the form of Bloch waves and for $s \gg 1$ the corresponding eigenenergies form energy bands.
 Focusing on the first energy band, Wannier states $w_{i,\alpha}(\Theta)$ can be defined; they are localized \cite{MarzariEtAl2012} in individual sites ($\alpha = 1,\dots,s$) of the effective potential $- V_{\rm eff} \cos (s\Theta)$.
 In the original variables, these Wannier states are localized wave packets $w_{i,\alpha}(\theta-\omega t/s)$ moving along the resonant orbit.
-On a detector located close to the resonant orbit (i.e.\ at fixed $\theta$), the probability of detection of a particle prepared in, e.g., a Bloch wave $e^{i{\cal K}(\theta-\omega t/s)}\sum_\alpha w_{i,\alpha}(\theta-\omega t/s)$ changes periodically in time and reflects a crystalline structure in the time domain --- $\cal K$ can be interpreted as the time-quasimomentum.
+On a detector located close to the resonant orbit (i.e.\ at fixed $\theta$ and $I\approx I_s$), the probability of detection of a particle prepared in an eigenstate of $H_i$, e.g. $e^{i{\cal K}(\theta-\omega t/s)}\sum_\alpha w_{i,\alpha}(\theta-\omega t/s)$, changes periodically in time and reflects a crystalline structure in the time domain --- $\cal K$ can be interpreted as the time-quasimomentum.